hexdhog/obj2bin/README.md

 Python's [struct module](https://docs.python.org/3/library/struct.html) is used to serialize data to bytes.
 How each object attribute is serialized is determined by the `fmt` parameter which expects a [struct format string](https://docs.python.org/3/library/struct.html#struct-format-strings).

-The order the packet fields will be encoded is determined by the order of the keyword arguments passed to the `@packet()` decorator.
+The order the fields will be encoded is determined by the order of the keyword arguments passed to the `@pack()` decorator.
 Because of this, dictionary insertion order must be maintained and, therefore, **obj2bin requires [Python >= 3.7](https://stackoverflow.com/questions/39980323/are-dictionaries-ordered-in-python-3-6#answer-39980744)**.
 This requirement is planned to be removed in the future.

-## Packet field types
+## Field types

 #### Field

-A packet field with a dynamic value.
+A field with a dynamic value.
 The value to be serialized is taken from the object's attribute whose name matches the keyword entry name.

 #### Const

-A packet field with a constant value.
+A field with a constant value.
 If, when being decoded, the value does not match the one specified in Const an exception will be raised.
 Useful for defining attributes which identify a packet (e.g. packet type identifier or version).

 #### Child

-A packet field which serializes another packet object.
-Multiple packet object can be specified for the same field.
+A field which serializes another object.
+Multiple objects can be specified for the same field.